 How involved is the congregation in the hiring process of a pastor?
 The answer depends on the church’s organizing structure, that is their form of government, which is often described in their constitution.
 In some churches, the membership votes on a candidate for pastor, even if a governing board or search committee screens the applicants.

 To be clear, all churches have a congregation, yet the term “congregational” refers to a specific form of church government in which the membership makes significant decisions, as opposed to an elder-led government, in which the board does.
+(Also see Do Non-Denominational Churches Perform Baptisms?)

 How many votes does it take to offer the role to a person?
 It depends on what’s stated in the church’s constitution and bylaws.
-In some churches, it’s a simply majority: 50% plus one.
+In some churches, it’s a simple majority: 50% plus one.
 In other churches, the threshold is higher, like 60% or 70% for example.
 Congregations often vote at a called church meeting that is led by the head of the governing body or search committee.

 Tip #3 | Make authentic connections: If you are invited to preach, or meet the congregation in another way, don’t act like a politician who is running for office.
 It’s better to have five authentic conversations than ten superficial ones.